 Effects of back pain

-If there are muscle strength deficits and the existence of chronic pain, changes occur in the neuromuscular control of the spine-stabilizing muscles.
-There are limitations in proprioceptive abilities, which result in coordination deficits.
-Insufficient depth sensitivity creates altered information intake in the periphery, which results in incorrect information transmission.
-The customers are not able to assess certain body positions and correct them by adjusting the exact movement concept.
-The exercise of flowing and economical movement sequences is therefore disrupted, which can be seen as an impairment in the resolution of “uneconomical” movement patterns within the training of back-friendly behavior.
-The decisive role is played by receptors that are found in muscles, tendons, ligaments, joints and connective tissue.
-They perceive changes and communicate them immediately.
+If muscle strength deficits and chronic pain occur, changes occur in the neuromuscular control of the muscles that stabilize the spine.
+This leads to restrictions in proprioceptive abilities, which result in coordinative deficits.
+Insufficient depth sensitivity results in altered information reception in the periphery, which leads to incorrect information transmission.
+Customers are not able to assess certain body positions and correct them by adjusting the exact movement concept.
+The exercise of flowing and economical movement sequences is therefore disturbed, which can be seen as an impairment for resolving “uneconomical” movement patterns within the training of back-friendly behavior.
+Receptors found in muscles, tendons, ligaments, joints and connective tissue play a decisive role in this process.
+They perceive changes and transmit them immediately.

-Conclusion on how to carry out professional back training
+Conclusion on the implementation of professional back training

-Physical performance depends on many factors – on the coordination ability, the variety and effectiveness of the learned motor programs, the strength capacity of each individual muscle, the supply capacity and finally the elasticity and strength of all passive structures such as bones, fascia or tendons.
-In order to build up “all-round physical performance” as part of differentiated back training and to be able to carry out targeted training therapy, regular exercise variation has been proven to lead to success most quickly.
+Physical performance depends on many factors – the ability to coordinate, the variety and effectiveness of the motor programs learned, the strength of each individual muscle, the ability to supply and finally the elasticity and strength of all passive structures such as bones, fascia and tendons.
+Regular exercise variation has been proven to be the quickest way to achieve success in order to build up “all-round physical fitness” as part of a differentiated back training program and to be able to carry out targeted training therapy.

 Back training Hamburg